Stunning Before & After Photos

 Generally speaking, however, most cosmetic ear surgery starts with the administration of anesthesia.
 Especially for children under the age of eight, generally anesthesia is used for the comfort and safety of the patient.

-During your recovery, you will have several follow-up appointments with Dr. Steinberg.
+During your otoplasty recovery, you will have several post operative care appointments with Dr. Dr. Ashley Steinberg.
 As time passes, you will be able to slowly return to work or school, physical activities, and your regular daily routine.

 Everyone’s experience with otoplasty will be different.
-In general, you can expect to wear headband dressings 7 days after surgery, and then every night for the next 3 weeks.
+In general, you can expect to wear head dressing 7 days after surgery, and then every night for the next 3 weeks.

 Normally, yes, the results of this surgery will last forever.
 A suture can be disrupted which may cause relapse of the ear shape and may require revision.